defold/defold.github.io/llms/manuals/importing-models.md

 # Importing 3D models {#manuals:importing-models}
-Defold currently support models, skeletons and animations in GL Transmission Format *.glTF* and Collada *.dae* format.
-You can use tools such as Maya, 3D Max, Sketchup and Blender to create and/or convert 3D models into glTF and Collada format.
+Defold currently support models, skeletons and animations in GL Transmission Format *.glTF* format.
+You can use tools such as Maya, 3D Max, Sketchup and Blender to create and/or convert 3D models into glTF format.
 Blender is a powerful and popular 3D modeling, animation and rendering program.
 It runs on Windows, macOS and Linux and is freely available for download at http://www.blender.org

 ## Importing to Defold
 To import the model, simply drag and drop the *.gltf* file or *.dae* file and the corresponding texture image into the *Assets Pane* somewhere.